Chinese elite push for release of jailed Nobel laureate

 Yet the purge of retired domestic security tsar Zhou Yongkang could be conducive to Liu's release, the sources said.

 Zhou is under virtual house arrest and under investigation for corruption.
-He had little sympathy for dissidents and during his five-year watch government spending on domestic security eclipsed the defense budget.
+He had little sympathy for dissidents and during his five-year watch government spending on domestic security eclipsed the defence budget.

 "Zhou Yongkang had recommended imprisoning Liu Xiaobo," the second source said, adding that this could be an opportunity to undo Zhou's deeds.